Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 4. Go to the [IAM console](https://console.aws.amazon.com/iam/home){:target="_blank"} and remove the AmazonRoute53FullAccess managed policy we added to the NodeInstanceRole in the File System section otherwise the cluster will fail to delete in the next step.

-5. Finally, delete the EKS cluster (replacing `YOUR-CLUSTER-NAME` with the name you gave your cluster):
+5. Finally, delete the EKS cluster (replace `YOUR-CLUSTER-NAME` with the name you gave your cluster):

     ```bash
     eksctl delete cluster --name YOUR-CLUSTER-NAME